 How will I know if the upload is complete?

-After clicking the “Submit” button, you will be brought back to the original upload screen.
-This means that your images have been sent to MSK.
+After clicking the “Submit” button, you’ll be brought back to the original upload screen.
+This means your images have been sent to MSK.

-You can also call your doctor’s office to confirm that we got your images.Back to top
+You can also call your doctor’s office to confirm we got your images.Back to top